vaniacer/piu-piu-SH/README.md

 So it has to be installed in the system if you wish to play with friend.
 Terminals on both hosts has to be of equal dimensions for better visual experience. <br>

-On ubuntu 18.04 you can install it with apt, but there is not the latest version(
+On Ubuntu starting from version 18.04 you can install it with apt, but it's not the latest version(
 <pre>sudo apt install -y piu-piu</pre>

 [![Run on Repl.it](https://repl.it/badge/github/vaniacer/piu-piu-SH)](https://repl.it/github/vaniacer/piu-piu-SH)